Yesterday, Jay was seen trying on the extremely rare 1960s Wrangler denim jacket that was just sold.

 The Mister At Work

-I have been lacking sleep since this Corona Virus outbreak reached in Maryland.
+I have been lacking sleep since this coronavirus outbreak reached Maryland.

-I am scared especially for the boy and me.
-You see, we are at a higher risk to get sick.
-Our immune systems are compromised, and although we have been going through Immunotherapy for almost a year.
+I am scared, especially for the boy and me.
+You see, we are at a higher risk of getting sick.
+Our immune systems are compromised, and although we have been going through immunotherapy for almost a year.

-When the news broke that the first case was in Montgomery county, I specifically asked the mister to not kiss or hug me when he gets home from work, and only until he washes and changes would be when he's free to do it.
+When the news broke that the first case was in Montgomery County, I specifically asked the mister to not kiss or hug me when he gets home from work, and only until he washes and changes would he be free to do it.

 He works in the family room and sometimes in the dining room with me.
-By the way, we both dress up for work, and not in our pyjamas.
-We share supawvisors now --- Mordecai, Rigby and Bowie.
-Since working from home, the three cats has been lounging and hanging out by his side of the work place.
+By the way, we both dress up for work and not in our pajamas.
+We share supawvisors now—Mordecai, Rigby, and Bowie.
+Since working from home, the three cats have been lounging and hanging out by his side of the workplace.

 In the 30 years we're in a relationship, I learned that when he works, he really works.
 He isn't easily distracted.
 I can't chat with him or hang out in his space.
 He would totally ignore me...